PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - the current checkpoint unifies both dual-Resize residual variants in one indexed owner, makes direct versus sibling residual-adapter ownership explicit, and removes two more independent full-map raw mutators.
+- the latest checkpoint moves the shared-post affine/PReLU fan-out to a dedicated indexed owner, validates exactly one channel-last Concat-backed input and the complete Conv/ADD consumer set, and removes three adapters as one preflighted transaction without a fixed spatial-size heuristic.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain